-This course will enable students to master the skills required of speaking in today's workplace and society.
+This course will enable students to recognize and develop the skills required of speaking in today's workplace and society.
 This course will focus on the organization, preparation, research, and evidence needed for a presentation that is tailored to fit the audience.
 This course will also enhance the students' active and critical listening skills.
 (Previously known as SPH 198)